reyvergara/TowerDefense2/Content/R_cardUI/README.txt

 Card image assets do not belong to us.
-We do not own Pokemon, Slay the Spire, Yugi-oh, Rider-Waite, Magic the Gathering, or Loteria Don Clemente.
+We do not own Pokemon, Slay the Spire, Yu-Gi-oh!, Rider-Waite, Magic the Gathering, or Loteria Don Clemente.
 We intend to use these assets to provide distict art only temporarily.